 Out of uniform, General Scowcroft continued in a public policy capacity by serving on the President's General Advisory Committee on Arms Control, the President's Commission on Strategic Forces, the President's Blue Ribbon Commission on Defense Management and the President's Special Review Board.
 In recent years, he has served as a co-chair for both the Blue Ribbon Commission on America's Nuclear Future and the National Academies of Science's Committee on Science, Security, and Prosperity.
 He also formerly served as the Chairman of the Foreign Intelligence Advisory Board and was a member of the United Nations Secretary-General's High-Level Panel on Threats, Challenges and Change.

 General Scowcroft currently serves on numerous corporate and nonprofit boards.
-At present, he is a member of the Secretary of State's Advisory Board, the Secretary of Energy's Advisory Board, and the Secretary of Defense's Policy Board.
+At present, he is a member of the Secretary of State's Advisory Board and the Secretary of Defense's Policy Board.
+He is a former board member of Qualcomm Inc. and the Secretary of Energy's Advisory Board.
 He has been recognized as a Distinguished Graduate of West Point, and earned his masters and doctorate in international relations from Columbia University.

 In 1991, General Scowcroft was presented with the Presidential Medal of Freedom, the nation's highest civilian honor, by President George H.W.
 Bush, and in 1993 was awarded an honorary knighthood - a Knight Commander of the Order of the British Empire (KBE) - by Queen Elizabeth II.
 In 2009, he was presented the Grand Cross of the Order of Merit of the Federal Republic of Germany.